Romain Beynié: Career

-Beynié began his football career with FC L'Arbresle, before moving to his hometown club Olympique Lyonnais in 2002 to begin his professional career.
-Despite being so young, he made his professional debut in a Champions League match against Norwegian side Rosenborg BK in 2005.
-His appearance would be brief though, appearing as a 90th-minute substitute.
+Beynié began his football career with FC L'Arbresle, before moving to his hometown club Lyon in 2002.
+He made his professional debut in a 2005–06 UEFA Champions League match against Norwegian side Rosenborg in 2005, appearing as a 90th-minute substitute.

 Beynié was promoted to the senior squad for the 2007–08 season.
 He was given the squad number 24.
 He did not make an appearance in Ligue 1 competition that season.
 The following season, with Lyon promoted several other promising youth players to the senior squad, Beynié was loaned out to Belgian club and recently promoted A.F.C.
 Tubize in order to gain some much needed playing time.
 Though Tubize suffered relegation for the 2008–09 Jupiler League season, Beynié performed well, appearing in 23 of the 34 league matches, starting them all.